DYFeng/GRobot/README.md

 #Known Issues#
 --------------
 - I never plan to support windows.If it works well on windows,that's great.If it not,please help yourselvers.
 - It does not support PySide.For now,PySide is still under develop.It lacked some methods.
+- You can't get back the conent from cache.Ghost.py can do this.But I don't think it's reliable.